PML-N MPA who 'manhandled, kidnapped' AC arrested

 Also Read: Punjab MPA booked on CM Usman Buzdar’s order

-Police arrested Mian Naved Ali the moment he stepped out of the courtroom.
+Police arrested Mian Naveed Ali the moment he stepped out of the courtroom.

-Last year in November, the police registered an FIR against Mian Naved Ali, his father Mian Ahmed Ali and others for allegedly abusing and kidnapping Assistant Commissioner Khawar Bashir.
+Last year in November, the police registered an FIR against Mian Naveed Ali, his father Mian Ahmed Ali and others for allegedly abusing and kidnapping Assistant Commissioner Khawar Bashir.

 The cases 743/20 was registered under sections 365, 382, 506, 353 and 186 of PPC on the complaint of the AC.

-Mian Naved allegedly abused and manhandled the AC after he raided a marquee on a complaint about violation and served Rs50,000 fine notice on its owner and collected the amount.
+Mian Naveed allegedly abused and manhandled the AC after he raided a marquee on a complaint about violation and served Rs50,000 fine notice on its owner and collected the amount.